kelsdoerksen/giga-mobility/README.md

 `Point_Intersection.ipynb` notebook for adding Mapbox mobility data to school/non-school samples according to direct intersection with Mpabox quadkey or by taking the nearest Mapbox mobility point to the aoi.

+`TimeSeries_Feature_Generation.ipynb` notebook for generating movility data features to be used by ML classifier.